 What is Response to Intervention?

-Response to intervention (RTI) is an education model that promotes early identification of students who may be at risk for learning difficulties.
-For students who are identified as struggling, the RTI process includes a multi-step approach for providing services and interventions at increasing levels of intensity.
-Federal laws (No Child Left Behind and Individuals with Disabilities Education Improvement Act of 2004) emphasize the importance of providing high-quality, scientifically based instruction and interventions for all students, as well as those who are struggling to meet grade-level standards.
-RTI is a method for measuring how students respond to academic and behavior interventions in regular education prior to identifying a disability.
+Response to intervention (RtI) is an educational model that promotes early identification of students who may be at risk for learning difficulties.
+For students who are identified as struggling, the RtI process includes a multi-step approach for providing services and interventions at increasing levels of intensity based on student needs.
+Federal laws (Every Student Succeeds Act and Individuals with Disabilities Education Improvement Act of 2004) emphasize the importance of providing high-quality, evidence-based instruction and interventions for all students, as well as those who are struggling to meet grade-level standards.
+RtI is a method for measuring how students respond to academic and behavior interventions in regular education prior to identifying a student as having a disability.